'Brexit continues to mean Brexit': May presses on with her plan

-LONDON (Reuters) - Prime Minister Theresa May said on Wednesday her government has begun negotiations with the European Union based on her hard-won Brexit plan, pressing on with a proposal roundly criticised by both wings of her Conservative Party.
+LONDON (Reuters) - British Prime Minister Theresa May said on Wednesday her government had begun negotiations with the European Union based on her hard-won Brexit plan, pressing on with a proposal criticised by both wings of her Conservative Party.

-After narrowly escaping defeat in parliament earlier this week over her proposal for leaving the EU, May signalled she would not drop her proposal for Britain’s future relationship with bloc - the biggest shift in its foreign and trade policy for almost half a century.
+After narrowly escaping defeat in parliament over her plans for leaving the EU, May signalled she would not drop a proposal on Britain’s future relationship with bloc - the biggest shift in its foreign and trade policy for almost half a century.

-But by sticking to her plan for a “business-friendly” departure from the EU, May has thrown down the gauntlet to Brexit supporters and pro-EU lawmakers in her party who are at war with each other, and - for some - with the prime minister herself.
+But by sticking to her plan for a “business-friendly” departure, May has thrown down the gauntlet to Brexit supporters and pro-EU lawmakers in her party who are at war with each other, and - for some - with the prime minister herself.

+Boris Johnson, her former foreign minister who quit over what is called the Chequers plan, was one of the first to renew his call for government to rethink its strategy, saying “it is not too late to save Brexit”.

-In a rowdy session of parliament, May was challenged by one pro-Brexit lawmaker in her party to explain when she had decided to change her catchphrase from “Brexit means Brexit”, to “Brexit means Remain”.
+But at an earlier session of parliament, May stood firm after being challenged by one pro-Brexit lawmaker in her party to explain when she had decided to change her catchphrase from “Brexit means Brexit”, to “Brexit means Remain”.

 “Brexit continues to mean Brexit,” May said to cheers from her Conservative supporters.